Assistance Programs

 More information regarding HEAP.

-Employment services are offered at our Main Street office.
+Employment services are offered at the Main Street office.
 We strive to connect all Temporary Assistance applicants and recipients with employment opportunities to help them obtain and maintain self-sufficiency.

 More information regarding Employment Services.